epfl-ada/ada-2021-project-adalunatics/README.md

 Our planning for the coming weeks consists of the following steps:
  - 15-21 November: Finish polishing the Datasets as well as selecting the appropriate statistical test to determine on which dates there is a significant increase in the number of quotes and tweets.
  -  21-28 November: Start working on the website and perform the actual statistical analysis.
- -  29 November-5 December: Interpret results from statistical analysis and finish the website.
+ -  29 November-5 December: Interpret results from statistical analysis and start the website.
  -  6-12 December: Fix final problems and (given enough time) perform alternative analysis (see end of **research questions**).
  -  13-17 December:  Polish website and finish all other deliverables.